 1520 - Italy: Around this date a child playing with a Chinese Wallet is shown in a painting by the Italian painter Bernadino Luini.

-1537 to 1603 - Japan: The oldest known representation of the Orizuru ( or paper crane) on a kosuka, a decorative panel intended to be attached to the hilt or sheath of a sword, can be reliably dated to this period.
+1591/3 - Japan: the oldest known representation of the Orizuru or Paper Crane appears on a kosuka, a decorative panel intended to be attached to the hilt or sheath of a sword.

 1606 - England: In his tragedy 'Macbeth' Shakespeare wrote of Lady Macbeth 'Since his majesty went into the field, I have seen her rise from her bed, throw her night-gown upon her, unlock her closet, take forth paper, fold it, write upont, read it, afterwards seal it, and again return to bed; yet all this while in a most fast sleep.'
 This is the only mention of paperfolding in Skakespeare.
 It was common practice at that time to fold a sheet of paper in half before beginning to write a document or a letter.